cdap-guides/cdap-spark-guide/README.md

 Backlinks data is sent to the *backlinkURLStream* over HTTP (e.g. by a web crawler as it processes web pages).
-The PageRank for known pages is computed periodically by a *PageRankProgram*.
+The PageRank for known pages is computed periodically by a *PageRankSparkProgram*.
 The program uses the *backlinkURLStream* as an input and persists the results in the *pageRanks* dataset.